antgroup/Agentar-DeepFinance-100K/README.md

 ![全面的CoT合成流程](.assets/framework.png)

-Currently, **high-quality financial Chain of Thought(CoT)** represent an efficient and feasible pathway to building specialized reasoning models for the financial domain.
+Currently, **high-quality financial Chain of Thought (CoT)** represents an efficient and feasible pathway to building specialized reasoning models for the financial domain.
 However, mainstream CoT synthesis methods often remain at a shallow sampling stage, failing to systematically explore how to construct an effective and in-depth financial reasoning knowledge system.
 This limitation creates bottlenecks in improving data quality and reasoning depth.
 To address this issue, we have designed a systematic optimization framework for CoT synthesis tailored to the complex demands of financial reasoning.
 This approach deeply mines CoT by focusing on three core dimensions, culminating in the creation of **Agentar-DeepFinance-100K**:

 **(1) Deep CoT → Knowledge Expansion**: By introducing **Multi-perspective Knowledge Extraction (MKE)**, we leverage counterfactual augmentation strategies to generate more diverse and in-depth financial reasoning chains from multiple layers of content, including questions, thought processes, and final answers.
 The augmented data better reflects the complex dynamics of real-world financial problems, creating reasoning trajectories that **cover a wide range of scenarios**, ensuring relevance across various use cases.

 **(2) Deeper CoT → Knowledge Extraction**: We conduct a **multidimensional analysis of the key factors influencing CoT quality**, including the necessity of CoT, the appropriate length of reasoning chains, and the optimal design of synthesizers.
 Through precise identification and evaluation of these elements, we establish a theoretical foundation for designing high-quality financial CoT datasets.
 Additionally, we provide **a set of guiding principles** to inform the generation of even more robust reasoning chains.

-**(3) Deeply Integrated CoT → Human-AI Collaborative Validation**: To meet the high-precision requirements of real-world financial applications, we incorporate a validation process **combining human expert verification with Self-reflection and Rewriting (SCR) technology**.
-For challenging cases where synthesis fails, we integrate model-driven self-reflection with domain expert annotations and validations.
+**(3) Deeply Integrated CoT → Human-AI Collaborative Validation**: To meet the high-precision requirements of real-world financial applications, we incorporate a validation process **combining human expert verification with Self-corrective and Rewriting (SCR) technology**.
+For challenging cases where synthesis fails, we integrate model-driven self-corrective with domain expert annotations and validations.
 This collaborative human-AI labeling approach significantly **enhances the success rate and accuracy of CoT synthesis**, aligning it more closely with practical business needs.

 Through this optimized workflow, we have constructed **Agentar-DeepFinance-100K**, a high-quality, large-scale dataset for financial reasoning research and applications.
 By refining data synthesis and validation logic, this dataset **aims to advance technological exploration in financial reasoning** and empower **efficient, secure, and professional** financial AI applications.
 Our research not only introduces **methodological innovations** for generating financial reasoning chains but also lays a solid foundation for applying large language models in advanced financial reasoning tasks.
 It provides critical insights for **developing financial agents with enhanced precision and capabilities**.